Bill Miller (investor): J.E. Baker Company

 Prior to joining Legg Mason in 1981, he served as treasurer of the J.E.
 Baker Company, a major manufacturer of products for the steel and cement industries.

 Legg Mason

 He joined Legg Mason Capital Management in 1981 as a security analyst.
 Miller received his CFA designation in 1986.
 In 2007, he was elected the chairman of the firm as well as its chief investment officer, running the Legg Mason Value Trust mutual fund.
 He turned over the Value Trust to Sam Peters in 2012, ending his relationship with Legg in 2016.

+Miller lost more than $100 million due to large investments in Bear Stearns during the 2008 financial crisis.
+He was depicted in The Big Short debating with Steve Eisman as his investments lost value.

+Miller Value Partners

+After leaving Legg Mason, Miller started a smaller investment firm called Miller Value Partners.

 Other

 Miller was an early investor in Amazon and invested heavily when most analysts were skeptical.
 He also invested heavily in Bitcoin and Valeant Pharmaceuticals.